web-platform-tests/rfcs/rfcs/testdriver_bidi.md

 In this alternative, the `test_driver.bidi.{module}.{event}.subscribe()` method is not exposed in the testdriver API.
 Instead, each `on` handler subscribes to the required event.
 The API becomes simpler, as test writers would not require care about the concept of WebDriver BiDi subscriptions at all.
 Nonetheless, this option was rejected because:
 * Event enabling API in BiDi is done pre-session.
 Meaning if `event.on()` is called twice, and after that the first listener is removed, should the subscription be removed as well?
-* The `once` handler cannot be implemented since subscription is an asynchronous process.
+* The API is less explicit, as the subscription is done silently.
+* It's unclear how to handle the subscription properties.
+* It's unclear how to handle event buffer (events are emitted before the `subscribe` command is done).

 ### Use `EventTarget`-like events API